tlswg/tls13-spec/draft-ietf-tls-tls13.md

 (externally or by any other means), clients MAY resume with a different SNI value.

+On resumption, if reporting an SNI value to the calling application, implementations MUST use the value sent in the resumption ClientHello rather than the value sent in the previous session.
+Note that if a server implementation declines all PSK identities with different SNI values, these two values are always the same.

 Note: Although the resumption master secret depends on the client's second flight, servers which do not request client authentication MAY compute the remainder of the transcript independently and then send a